About Pa-software · Site feedback

 • Access Windows shares easily by just selecting a menu item.

-• The application will expire after 30 days or 20 uses, whichever comes first.
+• The application will expire after 30 days or 20 mounted shares, whichever comes first.

 Rate this page